Dzsek/pretense/README.md

 ### 3.1 The mission board

-Currently available missions can be viewed on the `mission board` by accesing `Other->Missions->List Missions` in the radio menu or by creating a marker on the map and settings its text to `list`.
+Currently available missions can be viewed on the `mission board` by accesing `Other->Missions->List Missions` in the radio menu.

 Each mission on the list has a short description, and most importantly a `4 digit code` that is unique to that mission.
 The next section will describe how to use this code to accept a mission.